CoralVentures/coral_flutter/docs/file_structure.md

 _Note: each test will be named by the story id that it is supporting._

-We also have a `gallery.css` which is used by the root-level `mkdocs.yml` which is how we create our gallery.
+We use mkdocs to create out gallery and the `gallery.css` file is used but our configuration `mkdocs.yml` to style the gallyer.

-Run the following to view the gallery:
+To view the gallery, run:

 ```sh
 mkdocs serve